Jesse Chambers: One Year Later

-The New 52 and Rebirth
+The New 52

-After the Flashpoint, when Barry resets the timeline, Jesse is among those erased by Doctor Manhattan's machinations.
+After the Flashpoint when Barry resets the timeline, Jesse is among those erased by Doctor Manhattan's machinations when "The New 52" rebooted the DC universe.
 However, it is later revealed she is trapped in the Speed Force, in an area called the Starting Line with Max Mercury.

+DC Rebirth

-In the "Watchmen" sequel "Doomsday Clock", Jesse in her Liberty Belle outfit is seen with the Justice Society when Doctor Manhattan undoes the experiment that erased the Justice Society of America and the Legion of Super-Heroes.
+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
+In "Doomsday Clock", Jesse in her Liberty Belle outfit is seen with the Justice Society when Doctor Manhattan undoes the experiment that erased the Justice Society of America and the Legion of Super-Heroes.
 This was later revealed as a failed attempt by Manhattan to repair the timeline.

 After his body is possessed by Eobard Thawne, Barry finally meets Jesse and Max.
 Initially his guilt warps his perception, seeing them as nightmarish monsters.
 Once he regains control of his body, Barry frees Jesse and Max from the Speed Force to finally be reunited with the Flash family.
 Jesse helps defeat the Legion of Zoom thereafter.

 Jesse later unites with the Flash Family to search for a missing Barry Allen, jumping into a portal that transports herself and Max to a post-apocalyptic wasteland.
 There they meet an alternate Barry, the fastest driver in his universe.

+In "The New Golden Age", Jesse was among those who attended a party held by the Flash family.